 For the sake of being polite, he bound to listen to you but that does not mean that you take advantage of your position.
 The purpose of the interview is to find someone who is the best suit to join the workforce of the company and you can gauge his caliber by letting him speak more than you do.

 11. Show the high regard you have for the company and brand name:

-Finally it is very important to show that you are someone who respects the company and values the brand name above everything else.
-At no point in time should you think that it is alright to speak ill of the company or let out any company secrets which outsiders are not meant to hear under any circumstances at all.
+Finally, it is very important to show that you are someone who respects the company and values the brand name above everything else.
+At no point in time should you think that it is alright to speak ill of the company or let out any company secrets which outsiders did not allow to hear under any circumstances at all?